Economic Models

 STEMS

 The Inforum State Employment Modeling System (STEMS) serves to estimate employment, with industry detail at the state level.
 The STEMS forecasts rely on employment estimates generated by Inforum’s LIFT model.
+The STEMS model quickly calculates results for a given simulation, presenting a standard set of tables to display the results of STEMS model simulations.